-For each template the user could specify the report structure, a chart type, field to use, filter option, color, etc. We drew a dynamic analytics dashboard for each client based on their requested data.
+For each template, the user could specify the report structure, a chart type, field to use, filter option, color, etc. We drew a dynamic analytics dashboard for each client based on their requested data.

-Customers had the ability to embed different records to external sites with a special html tag.
+Customers had the ability to embed different records to external sites with a special HTML tag.

-Also, public forms were accessible by external users, which is a great way to conduct questionnaires, tests and interviews.
+Also, public forms were accessible by external users, which is a great way to conduct questionnaires, tests, and interviews.

-PDF, Excel, CVS files could be exported.
+PDF, Excel, and CVS files could be exported.

 This feature allowed the importing of data from other files.
-Users could upload an xls file and when we detected the structure we generated a template and imported the records.
+Users could upload an XLS file, and when we detected the structure, we generated a template and imported the records.

 Zapier, Evernote, Google Maps, Google Calendar, and Google contacts were all available for integration into the system.

-The Landing page built with Django CMS, easily allowed for the creation of new pages and the ability to edit them on frontend.
+The landing page, built with Django CMS, easily allowed for the creation of new pages and the ability to edit them on the front end.
 Django CMS allowed for the composition of pages with separate “blocks.”
-We implemented a set of custom blocks for Transpose, which allowed administration to create pages with different structures.
+We implemented a set of custom blocks for Transpose, which allowed the administration to create pages with different structures.

-We used Recurly to manage all the payments, which were subscription based and made with credit and debit cards.
+We used Recurly to manage all the payments, which were subscription-based and made with credit and debit cards.

 While the company tested different business models, we implemented diverse payment mechanics:

-We have successfully completed implementation for all requests, changes, and additions to Transpose over the two-year period we worked with them.
+We successfully completed implementation for all requests, changes, and additions to Transpose over the two-year period we worked with them.